Skip to footer content

 Compiler Errors and Type Safety

-One of the key benefits of discriminated unions is the type of safety they provide.
+One of the key benefits of discriminated unions is the type safety they provide.
 Since all possible cases are known at compile time, the compiler can enforce that all cases are handled.
 This leads to fewer runtime errors and makes the code less error-prone.

 For example, if you forget to handle a specific case in a switch statement, the compiler will produce an error, prompting you to address the missing case.
 This is especially useful when dealing with complex data structures with multiple possible cases.